Dulinag/Campus-Management-System-Server-Side/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-What things you need to install the software and how to install them:

-### Installing
-A step-by-step series of examples that tell you how to get a development environment running:
-1. Clone the repository:

-2. Install NPM packages:

-4. Start the server:

-**Prerequisites**
 - Install PostgreSQL (Postgres) [[link](https://www.postgresql.org/download/)] - required to run the database
 - Install Postman [[link](https://www.postman.com/downloads/)] - optional tool for API testing